simast/il2mg/README.md

 ### Prerequisites

-Install latest [Node.js](https://nodejs.org/en/).
+Install latest [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/).
 As an optional step also consider installing [ESLint](https://eslint.org/docs/user-guide/integrations#editors) and [EditorConfig](http://editorconfig.org/#download) extensions for your favorite editor - this will help you apply project specific source code style rules from within the editor.

 ### Install dependencies

 Clone this repository with git and install third-party dependencies:

 ```
-npm install
+yarn install
 ```

 ### Build data files